 The animation is zany and loose.
 Ranging from very clean with fantastic backgrounds to Honey looking like a noodle flopping around.
 It's honestly annoying how ugly is looks sometimes.
 I understand this was a style choice, but it wasn't the right direction for Honey.

-The action is a step down too.
+is a step down too.
 While the cast of characters Honey faces has more build than any before, battles themselves are still uninteresting.
 They also lack blood.
 Couple this with the strange animation and lazy "clothes rip off" cliche and battles are very disappointing.
 To be clear I don't mind the clothes ripping off stuff, but it just seemed lazy here.

 So yes, there is nudity everywhere.
 More so than ever before.
 So if you like that than you're good.
 Of course there is a ton of fan service with some lesbian overtones.